NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 };
 ```

-### Dynamic Hook Handler's lifecycle
+### Dynamic Hook Handlers' lifecycle

-The lifecycle of a Dynamic Hook Handler simpler, as it's manually registered and unregistered using `hre.hooks.registerHandlers` and `hre.hooks.unregisterHandlers`.
+The lifecycle of a Dynamic Hook Handler is simpler, as it's manually registered and unregistered using `hre.hooks.registerHandlers` and `hre.hooks.unregisterHandlers`.
 They aren't lazy loaded, and are run just like any other Hook Handler.

 ## Task Actions' lifecycle

-Task Actions are defined using the `setAction` method of the `TaskBuilder`s APIs.
-This looks like this:
+You define Task Actions using the `setAction` method of the `TaskDefinitionBuilder`s APIs.

+It looks like this:

 ```ts{8}
 task("my-task", "Prints a greeting.")